-The graduate program in Environmental and Energy Policy prepares students to contribute to the improvement of environmental and energy policy through the development of an interdisciplinary understanding of the interactions of society, resources, and the environment.
-The program is administered by the College of Human Services, Education and Public Policy through its Center for Energy and Environmental Policy and is supported by faculty and research centers of the Colleges of Agriculture and Natural Resources, Arts and Sciences, Engineering, and Marine Studies.
+Young-Doo Wang, PhD, Director of Environmental and Energy Policy Program prepares students to contribute to the improvement of environmental and energy policy through the development of an interdisciplinary understanding of the interactions of society, resources, and the environment.
+The program is administered by the College of Human Services, Education and Public Policy through its Center for Energy and Environmental Policy and is supported by faculty and research centers of the Colleges of Agriculture and Natural Resources, Arts and Sciences, Engineering, and Marine and Earth Studies.